isleofcode/ember-cordova/pages/addons/statusbar.md

 ### Summary

 This service provides functions to customize the iOS and Android status bar.
+Currently better beta.

 ### Installation